-Prerequisite: Counter Registration Required

-I-E 195

-Practicum in Innovation & Entrepreneurship

-An opportunity for students to gain practical experience with innovation and entrepreneurship in the context of a for-profit or not-for-profit organization, an ongoing student venture (e.g., Rabbit Gallery, Greyfell Theatre, Paper Fox Printmaking Workshop, or KidsGive), or a startup venture.
+Prerequisite: Counter registration required I-E 195 Practicum in Innovation & Entrepreneurship An opportunity for students to gain practical experience with innovation and entrepreneurship in the context of a for-profit or not-for-profit organization, an ongoing student venture (e.g., Rabbit Gallery, Greyfell Theatre, Paper Fox Printmaking Workshop, or KidsGive), or a startup venture.
 The academic component of the internship includes readings related to the substance of the internship, discussions with the faculty supervisor, and a written report appropriate to the discipline.
 Course grades are based on this academic work.
 Units: Variable.

-Prerequisite: Counter Registration Required

-I-E 245

-Social Entrepreneurship

-Social entrepreneurs all over the world adopt and implement innovative ideas in order to address some of the world's most pressing problems.
+Prerequisite: Counter registration required I-E 245 Social Entrepreneurship Social entrepreneurs all over the world adopt and implement innovative ideas in order to address some of the world's most pressing problems.
 In this course, students will study the many dimensions of social entrepreneurship, especially those ventures that address problems of human rights and sustainable development.
 Units: 6.

-Also listed as GOVT 248

-Prerequisite: Sophomore standing or consent of instructor

-I-E 255

-Start-Up Theatre

-Open to students from theatre, economics, and other students interested in entrepreneurship in the performing arts.
+Also listed as Government 248 Prerequisite: Sophomore standing or consent of instructor I-E 255 Start-Up Theatre Open to students from theatre, economics, and other students interested in entrepreneurship in the performing arts.
 Topics change each year.
 May be repeated when topic is different up to 6 total units.

-Topic for 2014-15: Site Specific Performance

-We founded the Greyfell Theatre Company (www.greyfell.org) during the inaugural offering of Start-up Theatre at Björklunden in December of 2013.
-This year we'll explore ways to bring the Greyfell experience to non-theatre venues locally, including a collaboration with our Innovation & Entrepreneurship partners, Rabbit Gallery, as they continue to create temporary art galleries in commercial spaces in Downtown Appleton.
 Units: Variable.

-Also listed as THAR 255, ECON 255

-Prerequisite: Sophomore standing

-I-E 280

-The Entrepreneurial Musician

-A broad introduction to entrepreneurship for musicians, dancers, thespians, visual artists, and other interested students.
+Also listed as Theatre Arts 255, Economics 255 Prerequisite: Sophomore standing I-E 280 The Entrepreneurial Musician A broad introduction to entrepreneurship for musicians, dancers, thespians, visual artists, and other interested students.
 This course aspires to give students the tools and the mindset to become agents of innovative, entrepreneurial change, social entrepreneurs or entrepreneurial artists.
 After presenting a social science view of entrepreneurship, the course will feature faculty from a variety of disciplines as well as visiting entrepreneurs.
 This is a project-oriented course with extensive speaking that will challenge convention, push you to new realms of creative thought, and stretch the boundaries of collaborative learning.
 Are you ready to unleash the power of the liberal arts?
 Units: 6.

-Also listed as MUEP 280

-I-E 300

-Entrepreneurial Ventures

-This course applies microeconomic thinking to the development of entrepreneurial enterprises.
+Also listed as Music Education and Pedagogy 280 I-E 285 The Eloquent Musician Course explores and promotes the art of speaking elegantly and knowledgeably about music in the context of live musical performance, and writing engagingly about music for a general audience.
+Course designed for music majors and other students with strong musical background and interest in interactive concerts and other public programs.
+Units: 6.
+Also listed as Music Repertoire-Perf Study 285 Prerequisite: Major in music or consent of instructor I-E 300 Entrepreneurial Ventures This course provides a thorough introduction to business models and business plans as relevant for both non-profit and for-profit ventures.
 Students will work in teams to develop plans for a new enterprise.
 The course relies heavily on the expertise of invited speakers (including alumni) and the analysis of case studies.
 Each invited expert will give a guest lecture, lead discussion of a case study, and mentor students in their projects.
 Units: 6.

-Also listed as ECON 425

-Prerequisite: I-E 110 and one of: I-E 100, I-E 280, or I-E 248
+Prerequisite: I-E 110 and one of: I-E 100, I-E 280 or I-E 248 I-E 390 Tutorial in Innovation & Entrepreneurship Units: Variable.

-I-E 390

-Tutorial in Innovation & Entrepreneurship

-Units: Variable.

-Prerequisite: Counter Registration Required
+Prerequisite: Counter registration required

-I-E 391

-Directed Study in Innovation & Entrepreneurship
+I-E 391 Directed Study in Innovation & Entrepreneurship

 Units: Variable.